drtaissa/drtaissa.github.io/projects.md

 # Past projects

-## Winter Vacation Research Scholarship 2023-24

-- Molecular lines in the AGB star AFGL 5379 as observed with the APEX telescope
+- Molecular lines in the AGB star AFGL 5379 as observed with the APEX telescope (Winter Vacation Research Scholarship 2023-24)

-The observations of AFGL 5379 making up this project are two spectral scans taken with the APEX telescope.
-The goal of such a scan is to detect all the molecular lines that are present in the frequency ranges that were scanned, in this case from 160–210 GHz and 280–375 GHz.
-The kinds of molecular signatures we expect to find are rotational transition lines.
-Once all the lines are identified, their general properties should be analysed.